Virtual Regatta for Volvo Ocean Race

 December 27th 2017

 It’s 5,600 miles of racing.
-A quick glance at a map will tell you that there’s plenty of land between those two spots.
+A glance at a map will tell you that there’s plenty of land between those two spots.

-Any other hazards?
+Are there any other hazards?

 Tropical Cyclones: The January start date for this leg puts them well into the cyclone (hurricane-sized storms) season for this part of the Pacific, and there is a good chance that the leg will be influenced one way or another by a cyclone somewhere in the Pacific.